 The defendant in a slip and fall case often tries to prove he or she did not know about the hazard and could not have been expected to know.
 That is why attorneys often look for evidence proving the owner was aware.

-What if I was also at Fault for the Accident, Which Caused my Burn Injury?
+What if I Was Also at Fault for the Accident That Caused My Burn Injury?

 How Soon After My Accident Must I Bring a Case?

 What if Someone Gets Injured While at the Home of a Neighbor Who Invited the Injured Person There for a Party?

 What Are “Hazardous Conditions?”